Discovering Causal Relationships Between Time Series With Spatial Structure: Extending time series causal discovery to variables with spatial structure

-As discussed in \cite{Gilbert2024}, only those unmeasured confounders with spatial structure will be accounted for by the inclusion of coordinate proxies.
-Unmeasured confounders \textit{without} spatial structure are as yet unaddressed by our proposal.
+As discussed in \cite{Gilbert2024}, only those unobserved confounders with spatial structure will be accounted for by the inclusion of spatial contexts.
+Unobserved variables \textit{without} spatial structure may still confound discovered relationships, leading algorithms to misdirect edges.

-Among algorithms that allow for latent confounders ( i.e. relax the causal sufficiency assumption) the IC* algorithm is easiest to integrate with our proposal as it only diverges from the PC formula in its edge directing phase \cite{Spirtes1993}.
-The IC* algorithm returns a marked graph with four types of edges: